 One of the most compelling reasons to visit the Catskills this fall is the splendor of the foliage.
 For a great view of the tree tops, consider a zipline canopy tour of Hunter Mountain.
 It claims to be the longest, fastest and highest zipline in North America.
 Want to know when leaves will be at peak in your area?
 This interactive map predicts when leaves will change color in your area.

 The best way to explore the foliage?
 On foot.
 The diverse terrain, proximity to the Adirondacks, crisp fall air, and plethora of trails makes hiking one of the most popular activities in autumn.
 Explore Catskill Park, which encompasses a sprawling 700,000 acres.
 While Hunter Mountain may be best known for skiing, it’s offers scenic views and majestic beauty throughout the year and is a popular hiking destination.
 Outdoor enthusiasts can trek two miles up to the highest fire tower in New York State.
 Short on time?
 The “scenic skyride” is a quick 11-minutes up to the summit.
-Here are six more fall activities to try this year.

 Perhaps no activity is as quintessentially fall as apple picking.
 Lucky for visitors and locals of the area, the Catskills abounds with orchards.
 At Stone Ridge Orchard in Stone Ridge, you pick your own apples (or purchase them at the farmstand) seven days a week.
 Plus, pups on leashes are welcome.
 Chester Khon planted the first seed at Westwind Orchard in the 1930s.
 Today, the Accord institution invites guests to pick apples on weekends in September and October.
 Here are all the ways you can use apples besides eat them.